openzipkin/brave/instrumentation/http/RATIONALE.md

 such as `BaggagePropagation.get(context, "field-name")`.
 This is explicitly passed to avoid reliance on expensive span scoping which no longer occurs around parse events.

+## Why does `HttpHandler.handleFinish` have no error parameter?

+HttpHandler finish hooks once had two parameters: one for the response and one for an error.
+In practice, "http.status_code" sometimes ends up in an exception, and parsers usually don't look at exception subtypes.
+For example, the following exceptions include a code and optionally a cause of it:
+* `org.springframework.web.client.HttpStatusCodeException`
+* `javax.ws.rs.WebApplicationException`

+Since `Response.error()` exists anyway, it is better to be consistent than have those writing parsers have to pin to framework specific code in order to know the status code.